-BOEMax can help with this because proposal managers can either implement the built-in workflow process to manage the proposal development process or switch on the automatic audit log function.
+BOEMax bidding software can help with this because proposal managers can either implement the built-in workflow process to manage the proposal development process or switch on the automatic audit log function.
 They can quickly identify and track who made changes to what work elements.
 This business issue could be addressed as part of the software configuration activity.
 The proposal manager would set up their desired sequence of workflow approvals or simply enable the audit log option in BOEMax.

 For all these examples, the proposal process will need to be updated.
-You may also want to create new work instructions, so proposal teams know how to effectively use the software.
+You may also want to create new work instructions, so proposal teams know how to effectively use the estimate software.
 Allow time in your software implementation schedule to make these process changes and train key personnel.

-What to avoid: conducting a “training” class where an instructor drones through a PowerPoint presentation or demonstrates the features and functions of the software.
+Avoid conducting a “training” class where an instructor drones through a PowerPoint presentation or demonstrates the features and functions of the software.
 This is a waste of time.

 Take a more strategic approach to involve the proposal team personnel.
 Identify people who are influencers or “power” users and include them in the implementation process.
 They should be included in the business process review.
-They can often identify opportunities to leverage software functionality that simplifies their usual proposal tasks you wouldn’t have thought about.
+They can often identify opportunities to leverage proposal software functionality that simplifies their usual proposal tasks you wouldn’t have thought about.